FACTBOX-Units of China's indebted HNA Group whose shares are under trading halts

-Jan 19 (Reuters) - A third of Chinese conglomerate HNA Group’s listed units have suspended trading in their shares since November as the group faces rising financing costs after a $50 billion acquisition spree over the past two years.
+Jan 24 (Reuters) - Nearly half of Chinese conglomerate HNA Group’s listed units have suspended trading in their shares since November as the group faces rising financing costs after a $50 billion acquisition spree over the past two years.

-Five HNA firms, with a combined market value of $23 billion, halted their shares, pending announcements, and investors are jittery of further trading suspensions, as its debt-fueled acquisitions and opaque ownership structure have sparked global regulatory scrutiny into the aviation-to-financial group.
+Seven HNA firms, with a combined market value of $30.6 billion, halted trading of their shares, pending announcements.
+Investors are jittery about further suspensions as the group’s debt-fueled acquisitions and opaque ownership structure have sparked global regulatory scrutiny.

 The U.S. government will not approve any investment by HNA until it provides adequate information on who its shareholders are, a source familiar with the situation said.